sumithkumar07/kairo/README.md

 *   **Visual Run History & Debugging**: Review past workflow executions with a visual representation of the workflow, including the status of each node and the data that flowed through it.
 Re-run failed workflows with one click.
 *   **AI Agent Hub**: Configure your AI agent's skills (available tools/nodes), manage credentials securely, and get an API key to control the agent programmatically.
 *   **Cloud & Example Storage**: Save your workflows to your Supabase cloud database for persistent storage, or load pre-built example workflows to explore features.
+*   **Scheduled Workflows**: Trigger workflows based on a CRON schedule to automate recurring tasks.

 ## Technology Stack